46 Essential Hand Tools Everyone Should Own (List with Pictures)

 10. Pressure Gauge

-You should have this tool on hand simply to check the pressure in your car tires.
-There may be other situations when you’ll need to use an air pressure gauge as well.
-They also make water pressure gauges, but you’ll probably need to use this sort less often.
+You should have this tool on hand to check the pressure in your car tires.
+There may be other situations when you’ll also need to use an air pressure gauge.

-Temperature can be an essential measurement during some projects.
-There are many types of thermometers out there, so we recommend stocking up on a few if possible.
-Laser thermometers are a reliable option, as they can be used to measure the temperature of nearly anything very quickly.
+Temperature is an essential measurement when working with heat-sensitive materials.
+There are many types of thermometers, and we recommend stocking up on a few if possible.
+Laser thermometers are a reliable option, as they can quickly measure the temperature of nearly anything.

 Hammers, Shovels & Bars

-The most apparent tool every person should have is a simple claw hammer.
-Go all out on this tool, since you’ll probably be using it quite often.
+The tool every person should have is a simple claw hammer.
 You should look for a steel or titanium hammer that has been forged as one piece for increased durability.

-This is a bit of a niche tool, but it can speed up many sorts of jobs.
+This is a bit of a niche tool, but it can speed up many jobs.
 Anytime you need brute force, a sledgehammer is a good option.
-These tools are made to break things, and you never know when you’ll need to do that.
+They are made to break materials; you never know when you’ll need to do that.

 14. Utility Bar

-A utility bar is essential for all sorts of demolition.
+A utility bar is essential for demolition projects.
 You should get a high-quality bar to pull out nails and remove things like paneling.
-This is a versatile tool that can help many jobs go much faster.
+This is a versatile tool that can help jobs go much faster.